 Email marketing continues to be a fast growing space that presents marketers and business owners with opportunities to market their products and services to 4 billion adults with a smartphone.

-While bulk (aka promotional) email campaigns are leveraged by most marketers, automation (aka drip) campaigns are often under-utilized outside e-commerce, and especially at new companies.
+While one-time promotional (aka bulk or broadcasts) email campaigns are leveraged by most marketers, automation campaigns are often under-utilized outside e-commerce, and especially at new companies.

 Email Marketing Automation – What Is It?

 Email marketing automation is the ability to send emails that are triggered by time or action.
-Automated emails are meant to be sent at optimal timing to ensure better engagement (e.g. sent 1 day after a previous email was opened at exact time previous engagement occurred) and with most relevant information.
+Automated emails are meant to be sent at optimal timing to ensure better engagement and with most relevant information.
+For example, it’s common practice to send an email 1 day after a trigger event at exact time previous engagement occurred, to maximize engagement.

-2. A welcome sequence sent X days after signup with valuable content, matching subscriber’s interests.
+2. A welcome sequence sent after a signup with valuable content, matching subscriber’s interests.

-3. A product/service on-boarding email sequence with tips on using a product or advice from experts.
-This type of a campaign can be triggered by an event outside BigMailer platform with a data push to BigMailer via integration.
+3. A product or service on-boarding email sequence with tips on using a product or advice from experts.

 4. An email or a sequence triggered by a customer interaction with a website or product.
 For example, if a subscriber visits a specific article they are tagged as interested in a given topic and sent relevant content or promotional emails.

 5. An email triggered by an interaction outside of main website (3rd party service a platform) – purchase of a product or service, a sales person adding a contact into CRM, interaction with an advertisement, etc. This type of automation is typically a result of an integration, where data is pushed from the platform, where customer interaction happened, into the email platform where the automation campaign is managed.